cwchentw/lightweight-cms/content/basic-usage.md

 Currently, we utilize Sass as CSS preprocessor and Babel with Flow as JavaScript transcompiler.
 If you prefer other front end stacks over our choices, you may completely remove those, adding your own.
 They are independent of mdcms itself.

 ## Usage for End Users

+We assume GNU/Linux as both development and production environments.
+If you use Windows, see [this article](/howto/how-to-run-mdcms-on-windows/).

 You are a would-be owner of an awesome content website.
 It is not of your interest to develop mdcms itself.